Pop:

 Singer-songwriters:

 ”Both Sides now”: Joni Mitchell’s wonderful classic in a lyrical approach featuring all the four voices equally.
-This is a rather popular arrangement of mine that exists even in a SSAA and SSAB setting.
+This is a rather popular arrangement of mine that also exists in a SSAA and SSAB setting.

 ”Make You Feel My Love”: From Bob Dylan’s huge song catalogue .
 It has been covered by a number of great artist – like Billy Joel, Garth Brooks and most recently Adele.